Tourist in Saint Martin killed by forceful blast from nearby jet

 A 57-year-old woman vacationing in the Caribbean island of Saint Martin was killed after a blast from a nearby jet knocked her to the ground.

-The incident occurred on Wednesday at Maho Beach — a popular tourist destination in Sint Maarten, the Dutch side of the island — which is famous for its proximity to the Princess Juliana International Airport.
+The incident occurred on Wednesday at Maho Beach — a popular tourist destination in Sint Maarten (the Dutch side of Saint Martin) — which is famous for its proximity to the Princess Juliana International Airport.
 Officials say the woman had been holding onto a fence that separates the beach from the airport when winds generated by the jet’s engines blasted her back.

 She died a short time later at a local hospital, reports the BBC.